-Economics will change the way you look at the world, increase your understanding of fundamental human behavior, and improve your reasoning, problem solving, and decision-making abilities.
-You’ll take courses like “Povery and Inequality,” “Economics of Technological Change,” and “Economics of Public Choice.”
+Economics will change the way you look at the world, increase your understanding of fundamental human behaviour, and improve your reasoning, problem solving, and decision-making abilities.
+You’ll take courses like “Poverty and Inequality,” “Economics of Technological Change,” and “Economics of Public Choice.”

 - Campus: Okanagan